|Mortal Kombat ad.|

 |Rain hasn't learned that "no" means "no."|

-Mortal Kombat: Defenders of the Realm debuted on September 21st as part of USA Network’s Action Extreme Team animation block alongside episodes of Street Fighter.
+Mortal Kombat: Defenders of the Realm debuted on September 21st as part of USA Network’s Action Extreme Team programming block.
 It was developed and primarily written by Sean Catherine Derek, with additional scripts from Steve Granat, Cydne Clark and Mark Hoffmeier.
 The music was composed by Jonathan Sloate.
 Some episodes were inspired by the games, but largely the series treaded its own path with original stories and content.
 Because of its being a Saturday morning cartoon, the violence was significantly toned down from the source material and the gore none-existent.
 Although some deaths were shown in episodes, their depictions were made as light as possible.
 As a result, the series was widely panned by both critics and fans of the games, feeling that neutering the very thing that made MK a success was a recipe for disaster.
 The series only lasted a single season of 13 episodes before it was quickly cancelled.

 |One of the DVD covers.|

 In the United States, several episodes only saw individual release on VHS.
-All but one episode were released across three volumes in the United Kingdom while Australia saw all episodes across six volumes.
+All but one episode was released across three volumes in the United Kingdom while Australia saw all episodes across six volumes.
 The complete series was released on DVD in Russia and Brazil, each containing a language track specific to that country.